Frequently Asked Questions

 The short answer is ‘yes’.
 Slightly longer answer is – remember that whale sharks and sealions are wild animals.
 Look.
 Don’t touch.
 Keep a respectful distance.

 Whalesharks are filter-feeders and have no teeth, so they pose no biting threat to humans.
 Remember that they’re big and can swim very fast.
-Sealion males can be territorial in the mating season (July/August) so be sensible and give them some space.
+Sealion males can be territorial in the mating season (July/August) so for this reason we are not permitted to snorkel or dive with them during this time.
 You’ll be with a certified guide at all times, so please follow our instructions to respect the wildlife and maximise your enjoyment.

 8. Can I dive with whale sharks?